 The Genealogy Unit of the Cook County Clerk's Bureau of Vital Records provides NON-CERTIFIED versions of birth, death and marriage records for the purpose of genealogical research.
 Records found on this site are for Chicago and Cook County dating back to 1872.

 To improve our customer satisfaction, the Cook County Clerk’s Office is offering a new version of the Genealogy Online website.
 In this version, customers should submit any request for genealogical records along with the necessary payment.
 Upon receipt of a request, the Clerk’s office will look up the genealogical records for the customers and send the genealogical documents via email or mail.
-The approximate time to process the request is 10-21 business days.
+Genealogy requests may take up to 8 weeks to process.

 The requests are accepted online as well as through mail.